oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // This is EXACTLY what we want to systematically implement!
 // TODO: find good sources for Kolmogorov complexity Information systems have been extensively studied via _measurements_ in Algorithmic Information Theory (AIT).
-The founding idea of AIT is Minimum Description Length (MDL) principle, that the best definition for an object is the smallest thing that describes it.
-This is formalized as Kolmogorv complexity of a binary string, the length of the smallest program that computes that string.
+The founding idea of AIT is the Minimum Description Length (MDL) principle, that the best definition for an object is the smallest description that describes it.
+This is formalized as Kolmogorv complexity of a binary string, the length of the smallest program that computes that string (see @intro_kolmogorov_complexity).
+This program is defined via a Turing-computable programming language [REWORD], and there is a different constant factor depending on the language, but AIT focuses on the asymptotic complexity.
 Being described by a smaller program indicates a string that is easier to describe and thus has less information.
-But being described by a larger program indicates more _randomness_ string and thus more information.
+But being described by a larger program indicates more _randomness_ and thus more information.
 A modern figure in this field, Chaitin, describes this relationship as compression.
 He states this as follows: "A useful theory is a compression of the data;
 comprehension is compression" @limits_on_reason.
-I do not defned the claim that comprehension _is_ compression, as that creates similar problems with managing truth.
+I do not defend the claim that comprehension _is_ compression, as that creates similar problems with managing truth.
 Instead, this is a statement on _representations_, the best we can do with Turing machines as an established notion of computability.
 [LIST